Interaction-driven plateau transition between integer and fractional Chern Insulators

-While we have provided a heuristic explanation for the CI-FCI phase transition, it would be interesting to find a more complete theoretical description.
+While we have provided a first step towards a theoretical explanation for the CI-FCI phase transition in terms of a 2D Fermi surface, it would be interesting to find a more complete theoretical description.
 Moreover, while the transition at $n_{\phi} = 3/11$ appears to be a direct phase transition, we have found some indications that at $n_{\phi} = 3/10$, the transition occurs via a yet uncharacterized intermediate phase.
 Future research could elucidate this latter transition by formulating a field theoretical model of flux attachment in the transition.